DaisyS832/business-sales-analysis/README.md

 - **Product Contribution**
   Revenue is not evenly distributed across products.
 A small number of high-performing products generate a significant portion of total revenue.

+- **Data Quality Improvement**
+  Data preprocessing and cleaning significantly improved consistency and reliability, ensuring that insights are based on accurate and structured information.

 ## Business Implications

 - Heavy reliance on a single geographic market introduces risk and highlights the need for expansion into secondary regions.